rubenvanstaden/spira/docs/_build/html/_static/_1_overview.rst

     RDD.FILTERS.PCELL = PCellFilterDatabase()

-The code above shows the creation of three composite filter algorithms.
-The device filters will only be applied on detected device cells, the circuit filters only on non-device cell, and the mask filters will be executed on the top-level layout cell.
+The code above shows the creation of three composite filter algorithms:

+* The **device filters** will only be applied on detected device cells.
+* The **circuit filters** will only be aplied on non-device cell.
+* The **mask filters** will be executed on the top-level layout cell.

+The PCell filter class inherits from the :py:data:`LazyDatabase` class to delay its construction.
-As seen from the class definition, the pcell filter database is only instantiated when a specific filter is called.
-Therefore, it inherits from the LazyDatabase class to delay its construction.
-A filter can be accessed using the dot operator as shown below:
+Therefore, the PCell filter database is only instantiated when a specific filter is called using the dot operator as shown below:

 .. code-block:: python